Nudie Cohn: Death and legacy

 Nudie Cohn died in 1984 at the age of 81.
 Numerous celebrities and long-time customers attended his funeral.
 The eulogy was delivered by Dale Evans.
-Nudie's Rodeo Tailors remained open for an additional ten years under the ownership of Nudie's widow Bobbie and granddaughter Jamie, and closed in 1994 when Bobbie retired.
+Nudie's Rodeo Tailors remained open for an additional 10 years under the ownership of Nudie's widow Bobbie and granddaughter Jamie, but closed in 1994 when Bobbie retired.

 In 2015, Nudie's granddaughter Jamie reopened his shop, leading to a revival of Nudie suits among celebrities during the late 2010s and early 2020s.
-The new generation of clients include rappers Lil Nas X, Diplo and Post Malone, pop stars Kesha, Harry Styles, Jenny Lewis and Taylor Swift, and lead singer Brandon Flowers of The Killers who favored black suits similar to those worn by Marty Stewart and the late Johnny Cash.
+The new generation of clients include rappers Lil Nas X, Diplo and Post Malone, pop stars Kesha, Harry Styles, Jenny Lewis, and Taylor Swift, and lead singer Brandon Flowers of The Killers, who favored black suits similar to those worn by Marty Stuart and the late Johnny Cash.

-Cohn's creations, particularly those with celebrity provenance, remain popular with Country/Western and show business collectors, and continue to command high prices when they come on the market.
+Cohn's creations, particularly those with celebrity provenance, remain popular with country-western and show-business collectors, and continue to command high prices when they come on the market.
 In December 2009, for example, a white Nudie stage shirt owned by Roy Rogers, decorated with blue tassels and red musical notes, sold for $16,250 at a Christie's auction.
 A Nudie shirt worn by Johnny Cash as grand marshal of the 1976 American Bicentennial Grand Parade in Washington, D.C., and in several subsequent stage performances, sold at auction for $25,000 in 2010.

 Cohn is fictionalized in Derek McCormack's 2003 novella The Haunted Hillbilly.